danopia/meteor-opentelemetry/README.md

 [the meta package](https://www.npmjs.com/package/@opentelemetry/auto-instrumentations-node):

 `meteor npm i --save @opentelemetry/auto-instrumentations-node @opentelemetry/instrumentation`

+(Note that some auto-instrumentations don't hook up right, and might lack span parents, or might not register at all)

 Now you just need to configure the instrumentations.
 For example, this server file disables `fs` and also skips HTTP healthchecks: